juwangvsu/motion/readme_motion_wang.txt

+sticky:
+	tbd: rerun motion.extension from previous docker without recreate container to modify both work and runner-isaac
+	tbd: 11/15/25
+		compare this with tang's version to identify lag difference there is no messgae delay observed in server and model

 ----------11/15/25 mount host data folder for isaac runner --------------- work combine src/motion/docker-compose.yml and a locally tmp yml file field are combined and overriden